 biometric checks such as facial or fingerprint checks.

 digital ID verification process enables a bank to automatically capture customer demographic data which can be integrated into enterprise systems like CRM to:

 - conduct further due diligence and risk assessment,

 Financial institutions are also required

-How Gemalto can help
+How can we help?

 helps banks provide a smooth customer onboarding experience that complies with KYC regulations and minimizes the risk of fraud.